Consulting with start-ups: How we help entrepreneurs make a success of new businesses

-At PA Consulting, we believe in the power of ingenuity to build a positive human future in a technology-driven world.
+At PA, we believe in the power of ingenuity to build a positive human future.
 And we know that entrepreneurs foster some of the most ingenious environments in their start-ups.
 But when a new business has an innovative idea that could change the way the world thinks, it can often benefit from consulting helping to make things a reality.

 That’s why we consult with start-ups – to build a positive human future while learning from ingenious people.
 Our diverse teams of experts, all with deep experience across a range of industries and technical disciplines, support entrepreneurs in every stage of their growth, from strategy and business design, through new product and packaging development, to manufacturing process innovation.